digital-asset/docs.daml.com/docs/2.7.0/docs/daml/considerations.rst

 Application design must understand the sources of contention; this allows you to use different techniques to manage it and improve performance by increasing throughput and decreasing latency.
 These techniques include:

 - Bundling or batching business logic to increase business transaction throughput - the marginal cost of extra business logic within a transaction is often small, so bundling or batching business logic cleverly can allow for throughput an order of magnitude higher.
 - Maximizing parallelism with techniques like sharding, ensuring there is no contention between shards.
-(Avoid large sets of observers, which can negatively impact parallelism.)

 When designing Daml applications: